ICRL-lab/062/readme.md

 ## Introduction

-We are training a Machine Learning model to classify and predict the driving license type held by different drivers in Dubai.
-By using Machine Learning's classification type algorithm we will be predicting License Type that driver hold.
+This project aims to classify the license type of the drivers located in Dubai.

 ## Dataset

 We have Data from Driver's population census in Dubai.
-We have tabular data with overall 5 columns in which 1 column contain content in Arabic linguistics and rest of the columns are numeric and object types.
+The dataset contains overall 5 columns of which 1 column contain content in Arabic linguistics and the rest are numeric and object types.
+The dataset is provided in the repository.

 ### Dataset Statistics:

 Here is sample statistics of the data.